 Some database programs allow you to check whether the contents of a particular field are unique.
 This might be useful to prevent users entering the same information twice.
-For example, if you were creating a car database, you should make the registration number field unique as no two cars should have the same number.
+For example, if you were creating a car database, you should make the registration number field unique as no two cars should have the same one.

 If you're using a number field, then you might want to limit the range of inputs.
 For example, you might want to limit prices in a stock database so that they are all positive, or limit the range of a percentage field so that the values entered are between 0 and 100.